Promo banner

 1977 pontiac firebird

 The Pontiac Firebird is a classic American 'pony' car – an exotic-looking sporty car with lots of power.
 It was a direct rival to the Ford Mustang and went for the same long-hood, short-deck look, and had a performance-orientated image calculated to appeal to a youthful market.
-But just like the Mustang (and the Firebird's GM sibling, the Chevrolet Camaro) it was as tame as an actual pony in more affordable trim levels, and so proved popular with those who wanted to look cool, even if they weren't interested in going fast.
-Check the options right, and you could get bigger engines, better trim levels and special editions, as long as you were willing to make the payments.
+But just like the Mustang (and the Firebird's GM sibling, the Chevrolet Camaro) it was as tame as an actual pony in more affordable trim levels, and so proved popular with those who liked the style, even if they weren't as interested in going (unreasonably) fast.
+You could get bigger engines, better trim levels and special editions, as long as you were willing to make the payments.

 The Firebird was the base model, but there were also Sprint, Esprit, Formula, Trans Am, and Ram Air models.
 It was built from 1967 to 2002, through four very different generations and, like so many American cars of this era, it was hit hard by the oil crisis and tightening emissions regulations of the 1970s.
 Depending on the generation, year, and options selected, engines ranged from economical 2.5-liter four-cylinder units through exotic SOHC straight sixes, turbo V6 and V8 motors, and on to the fire-breathing 455 cubic inch big blocks.